Banner: Knocknarea sunset

 Poulnabrone

-The Poulnabrone dolmen is probably the most photographed megalithic monument in Ireland.
-It is certainly one of the most beautiful and graceful of the Irish portal dolmens, with it's elegant soaring capstone.
-It has often been compared to a bird in flight.
-The name, Poulnabrone translates as Hole of the Sorrows, and may come from a folk memory of the myth of Diarmuid and Grainne.
-This pair of mythical lovers were hunted around Ireland for sixteen years by Fionn Mac Cumhail, and many dolmens are named after them, as they had a habit of sleeping in megalithic structures to hide from Fionn.
+The name, Poulnabrone is often said to mean Hole of the Sorrows, and may come from a folk memory of the myth of Diarmuid and Grainne.
+This pair of mythical lovers were hunted around Ireland for sixteen years by Fionn Mac Cumhail, and many dolmens are named after them, as they had a habit of sleeping in megalithic structures to hide from the fury of Fionn.
+However, Poulnabrone actually means Hole of the Quernstone.

 The Poulnabrone dolmen